Media Communications

 The media pass (physical or virtual) must be displayed at all times.

 Limitations: External event venues may require the media to fill out and sign media permit forms.
-There may be restrictions due to public health protocols for in-person events.
-There may also be limitations to capturing digital data, such as video, audio, or photos.
+There may also be limitations to capturing digital data, such as video, audio, public health/fire Marshall protocols, or photos.

-Media presence at events and sessions must also be approved of by the speakers/presenters.
+Media presence at events and sessions must also be approved by the speakers/presenters.

 OLA will coordinate media presence with these parties.

-At all OLA events (in-person and virtual), attendees, including media, must adhere to the OLA’s Code of Conduct Policy and Procedures.
+At all OLA events (in-person and virtual), attendees, including media, must adhere to the OLA’s Code of Conduct Policy.

 Super Conference and Forest of Reading Festival